VlasovAlexey/DiveProMe/README.md

 # Features
 - A complete multiple dive / multi-level dive planner for the technical diver.
 Includes support for Open Circuit Diving.
 - Supports Air to TriMix (any combination of O2/He/N2), with an unlimited number of decompression gases.
 Includes Thirds support for planning dives.
-3. Available in English, Spanish and Russian
+- Available in English, Spanish and Russian
-4. Support ZHL16A, ZHL16B, ZHL16C
+- Support ZHL16A, ZHL16B, ZHL16C
-5. Support different Gradient Factor
+- Support different Gradient Factor
-6. User defined Bottom, Travel and Decompression Mixtures.
+- User defined Bottom, Travel and Decompression Mixtures.
-7. Automatic Mixtures Corrector with your personal Limits.
+- Automatic Mixtures Corrector with your personal Limits.
-8. PPO2 Min\Max, PPN2, ICDHe, ICDN2 Limits with your Dive Plans.
+- PPO2 Min\Max, PPN2, ICDHe, ICDN2 Limits with your Dive Plans.
-9. Personal Settings for Descent, Ascent and Deco Ascending Speed.
+- Personal Settings for Descent, Ascent and Deco Ascending Speed.
-10. Multilevel Planning and computing difficult Cave Profiles.
+- Multilevel Planning and computing difficult Cave Profiles.
-11. Now you can save and restore all your Plan Settings (mixes, ascending speed and all other).
+- Now you can save and restore all your Plan Settings (mixes, ascending speed and all other).
-12. Internet connection is not required now.
+- Internet connection is not required now.
-13. Complete Charts of Diving Profile, Gas Pressures and Compartment Pressures.
+- Complete Charts of Diving Profile, Gas Pressures and Compartment Pressures.
-14. "Level by Level" Plan of Gas consumptions and Rates.
+- "Level by Level" Plan of Gas consumptions and Rates.
-15. DiveProMe+ is available for major platforms PC, Mac, Linux and Android.
+- DiveProMe+ is available for major platforms PC, Mac, Linux and Android.
-16. XLS and PDF Export fro Plan and Charts.
+- Microsoft Excel (XLS) and Portable Document Format (PDF) Export from plan and charts.
 Very useful option for Instructors.
-17. Alerts for Cylinders capacity by mixtures type(O2% and profile type).
+17. Alerts for cylinders capacity by mixtures type (O2% and profile type).
 18. ICD Alerts.
-Steve Burton method and PP gas maximum difference.
+Steve Burton (Steve Burton, Pattaya, Thailand.
+December 2004 Rev: 2011) method and PP gas maximum difference.

 # Geting Started
 Get the latest version online http://scan3d.ru/DiveMePro+/